Consett Power Station

 Consett Power Station refers to numerous, now demolished coal-fired power stations situated on various sites around Consett in County Durham, North East England.

 History

 Knitsley Lane Power Station

 In 1903, a small power station was constructed on Knitsley Lane in Consett.
-It was built and operated by the Cleveland and Durham Supply Company, and generated electricity using two generating sets driven by oil-fuelled engines.
+It was built and operated by the Cleveland and Durham County Electric Power Company, and generated electricity using two generating sets driven by oil-fuelled engines.
 It supplied electricity over a small area of south west Consett, using an underground cable stretching from the station to Derwent Street.
 This closed only a couple of years later, in 1906, when the generating sets were removed and the building converted into a substation, providing a step down from 20 kV to 3 kV for local distribution.

 Templetown Power Station

 The Knitsley Lane station was taken out of operation because of the opening of the Consett Iron Company's own power stations.
 This was situated in the Templetown area of Consett, and was used to supply electricity to the iron and steel works in the town, as well as to local houses.
 The station was closed in 1961, when electricity supply was provided by the Central Electricity Generating Board.